Chinese Convenience Store Business

 Environmental Measures at Dedicated Plants

-In order to avoid wasting resources, efforts are being made at the Beijing Wang-Yang Foods and JEANAVICE factories, both of which are dedicated plants of SEVEN-ELEVEN (BEIJING) and SEVEN-ELEVEN (TIANJIN), to utilize unneeded food materials generated by each plant.
-The Beijing Wang-Yang Foods Factory reuses unneeded food as feedstock for a pig farm, whereas the JEANAVICE Factory has a nursery collect residual bread under contract.
-Both plants use wastewater treatment facilities that clean water to the same or higher standard than government standards to ensure that polluted water is not discharged.
-The JEANAVICE Factory has wrapped insulation materials around the exterior of its boiler.
-Doing so has increased the combustion efficiency of the boiler.
-As a result, natural gas consumption in 2016 was reduced by approximately 20% compared with the previous year.
+In order to avoid wasting resources, efforts are being made at the Beijing Wang-Yang Foods and JEANAVICE factories, both of which are dedicated plants of SEVEN-ELEVEN (BEIJING) and SEVEN-ELEVEN (TIANJIN), to utilize unneeded food materials generated by each plant as feedstock for a pig farm.
+The JEANAVICE Factory has a nursery collect residual bread under contract.
+Both plants use wastewater treatment facilities that clean water to the same or higher standard than government standards to ensure that polluted water is not discharged and conduct periodic investigations of smoke emissions from the perspective of preventing atmospheric pollution.